Dit vak wordt in het Engels aangeboden. Omschrijvingen kunnen daardoor mogelijk alleen in het Engels worden weergegeven.

 plays for the perpetrators and, because atrocity crimes are often

 perpetrated by militarized units, we will also touch upon military

 training and its effects on individuals.
 In addition, the course will

 discuss the most relevant ‘bystander theories’ such as Darley and

 Latane's observations on the ‘bystander effect’ and the reasons why some

-individuals decide to rescue the victims will be touched upon.
-With
+individuals decide to rescue the victims.
+With regards to the victims,

-For all three actors, their role in transitional justice mechanisms will
+three actors, their role in different transitional justice mechanisms

 LiteratuurAlette Smeulers and Fred Grunfeld: International Crimes and Other Gross

 Human Rights Violations, A Multi- and Interdisciplinary Textbook,